wsperat/forest-fire/docs/python-api.md

 - forcing at least two rows per realized bin avoids wasting domain size on near-empty bins
 - boolean storage keeps true binary columns cheap during both training and inference

+Each dense feature also reserves one extra bin for missing values so split search can handle missingness without rebucketing the data at every node.

 ### `SparseTable`

 `SparseTable` is binary-only.
 Internally it stores, per feature, the row positions where the value is `1`, so memory usage scales with the positive entries rather than the full dense shape.